Ability (magazine)

 Ability is an American bimonthly magazine founded by Chet Cooper in 1990, and launched as the first newsstand magazine focused on issues of health and disability.
-Ability is ranked in the Top 50 Magazines in the World — ,and is the magazine covering Health, Disability and Human Potential.
+Ability is ranked in the Top 50 Magazines in the World.
 It is distributed by Time Warner and has offices in Santa Ana and Costa Mesa, California.

 Content

 Ability covers on health, environmental protection, assistive technology, employment, sports, travel, universal design, mental wellness.
 Magazine covers issues include the Americans with Disabilities Act, civil rights advancement, employment opportunities for people with disabilities, and human interest stories.
 Cover interviews consist of movie and TV celebrities, business leaders, sports figures, presidents, first ladies, and more.
-Each cover story of Ability showcases a prominent public figure who either has a disability or who has a connection to a disability-related cause.
+Each cover story of Ability showcases a public figure who either has a disability or a connection to a disability-related cause.

-Ability is dedicated to promoting accessibility in both content and form and is the first to embed VOICEYE (a high-density matrix barcode system) on its editorial pages to hear print through smartphones and tablets—giving good access to people with low vision, blindness or reading challenges in 58 languages.
+Ability is dedicated to promoting accessibility in both content and form and is the first to embed VOICEYE (a high-density matrix barcode system) on its editorial pages to hear print through smartphones and tablets – giving good access to people with low vision, blindness or reading challenges in 58 languages.